• Home

 Job Roles

-• Law students specializing in company law can find job roles in corporate legal departments as legal counsel, associate counsel, and general counsel.
+• Law students specializing in company law can find jobs in corporate legal departments as legal counsel, associate counsel, or general counsel.

 • Legal counsel advises the company on legal issues related to contracts, compliance, and intellectual property.